-Proxy Statement Pursuant To Section 14(a) Of The Securities Exchange Act Of 1934 (Amendment No. )
+Proxy Statement Pursuant To Section 14(a) Of The Securities Exchange Act Of 1934 (Amendment No.)

-Filed by a party other than the Registrant $\Box$

-Che ck the appropriate box: Preli iminary Proxy Statement Con fidential, for the Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) $\boxtimes$ Defi nitive Proxy Statement Defi nitive Additional Materials Soli citing Material Pursuant to §240.14a-12 A. O. Smith Corporation (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent of f Filing Fee (Check the appropriate box): $\times$ No f fee required Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee paid previously with preliminary materials ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid riously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party:
+File d by the e registrant ⊠ Filed by a party other than the Registrant \Box Che ck the a appropriate box: X Preli iminary Proxy Statement Con fidential, for the Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Defi nitive Proxy Statement Defi nitive Additional Materials Solid citing Material Pursuant to § 240.14a-12 A. O. Smith Corporation (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent of f Filing Fee (Check the appro opriate box): X No f fee required Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+1) Title of each class of secur rities to which transaction applies: 2) Aggregate number of secu rities to which transaction applies: 3) Per unit price or other und calculated and state how it erlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is was determined): 4) Proposed maximum aggre gate value of transaction: 5) Total fee paid: Fee paid previously with prelimi nary materials s offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid filing by registration statement number, or the Form or Schedule and the date of its filing.
+1) Amount Previously Paid: 2) Form, Schedule or Registr ation Statement No.: 3) Filing Party:

-4) Date Filed:
+Date Filed: